Psionica/psionica.github.io/docs/workshop/dual.md

 ### Better support
 {: .no_toc }
 At the moment, setting up your Dual is somewhat tedious, as it involves installing various third-party dependencies manually.
-However, packaging the system in a self-contained binary will greatly simplify the configuration.
+However, packaging the system in a self-contained system will greatly simplify the configuration.

 ### Extended skills
 {: .no_toc }